Enterprise-Level International ASO in iTunes App Store & Google Play (2/3)November 2, 2017

 - Finally, to address the complexity of country and language combinations for users, app stores adapt the store experience on every phone to match the country and language settings of the phone’s operating system (where they can).
 Most phones require this to be set up in the activation process, so this creates the best and most reliable search experience for the users.
 If you are hand-testing ASO search results, it is important that you make these changes in your phone settings before you begin testing.
 Problems only come into play here if the phone OS is set to a language that is not supported by the store, in which case, both stores seem to fall-back to English app results; iOS usually defaults first to UK-English, and Google Play usually defaults to US-English, but we have seen both included when no store-supported OS language is detectable from the phone.

 Unfortunately, this is where the similarities end.
 There are many differences between the two stores.
 The Apple App Store and Google Play Store handle countries and languages differently from each other, which becomes particularly clear when doing International ASO.
-One of the most important differences between the two stores is their international architecture and the impact is has in each store.
+One of the most important differences between the two stores is their international architecture and the impact it has in each store.
 The iTunes App Store is segmented by country or territory, and then by languages within that territory.
 The metadata languages that can help you in terms of ASO are limited by country/language combinations, due to Apple’s restrictions within this segmentation.

 In the Google Play Store, on the other hand, any metadata language can rank in any country your app has been launched in.
 It is segmented first by language and then sometimes by dialects for particular countries or territories.
-This granularity is helpful for targeting local markets, since different dialects of the same language are common in different regions.
-Google expects users to self-select through language preferences on their device.
+This granularity is helpful for targeting local markets since different dialects of the same language are common in different regions.
+Google expects users to self-select through language preferences on their devices.
 This fundamental difference in segmentation between stores can have a significant impact strategy and prioritization:

 Language-First (Google Play): In Google Play, apps are submitted and sorted by language first, then ASO’s can limit which countries the app is sold in.
 Sometimes specific languages or dialects are associated with specific countries, and the submitter chooses if they wish to publish in those dialects/countries or not in the ‘Pricing & Distribution’ settings.
 There are specific languages or dialects that are used by most people in particular countries or territories (like English [US] is used by most people in the United States).
 Therefore, users based in the United States with their phone set to French (for example) will see French metadata in Google Play for apps that have provided French metadata but they will only be shown apps that are published in the US.